supernnova/SuperNNova/docs/notes_for_developers.md

 2. **bump.yml**

-    This workflow leverages the colocated `bump.sh` bash script to automatically increment the project version whenever code is pushed to the `main` branch.
-It is controlled by adding the text `[version:minor]` or `[version:major]` to one of the commit messages of a pull request.
+    This workflow runs whenever code is pushed to the `main` branch.
+It leverages the colocated `bump.sh` bash script to automatically increment the project version, and then publishes the new release.
+Specifically, it:

+    - Bumps the version (controlled by adding `[version:minor]` or `[version:major]` to a commit message; defaults to patch),
+    - Creates a GitHub release with auto-generated notes,
+    - Publishes the new version to the *Python Package Index* (*PyPI*), and
+    - Triggers a documentation rebuild on *Read the Docs*.

-3. **publish.yml**
+3. **publish.yml** *(deprecated — manual fallback only)*

-    This workflow is run whenever a new release is generated through *GitHub* (see below for details on how to do this).
-Documentation is updated on *Read the Docs* and a new version of the code is published on the *Python Package Index* (*PyPI*).
+    This workflow can be triggered manually via `workflow_dispatch` from the GitHub Actions UI if you need to re-publish a release.
+Regular publishing is handled automatically by `bump.yml`.

 # Setting-up the Code